A Score that Really Matters: The Credit Score

-Before lenders make the decision to give you a loan, they want to know that you are willing and able to pay back that mortgage.
-To figure out your ability to repay, they look at your debt-to-income ratio.
-To assess your willingness to repay the loan, they look at your credit score.
+Before lenders make the decision to give you a loan, they need to know that you are willing and able to repay that mortgage loan.
+To understand whether you can repay, they assess your income and debt ratio.
+In order to assess your willingness to repay the mortgage loan, they look at your credit score.

 The most widely used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-The FICO score ranges from 350 (very high risk) to 850 (low risk).
+The FICO score ranges from 350 (high risk) to 850 (low risk).
 We've written more on FICO here.

-To get a credit score, borrowers must have an active credit account with a payment history of at least six months.
-This payment history ensures that there is sufficient information in your report to generate an accurate score.
-Some borrowers don't have a long enough credit history to get a credit score.
-They should spend a little time building up credit history before they apply.
+Your credit report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your credit to calculate an accurate score.
+Some folks don't have a long enough credit history to get a credit score.
+They may need to build up credit history before they apply.

-Contemporary Mortgage Services, Inc can answer your questions about credit reporting.
+At Contemporary Mortgage Services, Inc, we answer questions about Credit reports every day.
 Give us a call at 407-834-3377.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.